 Like Lazarus, U.S. rebounds

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday July 7, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, July 7, 1992

 A few weeks back I participated in a conversation where a big name business leader held forth about how the Japanese had “taken over” the U.S. auto industry.
 Heads nodded in somber agreement as the high status “expert” intoned a parade of horribles about the ills of Detroit and the shortcomings of top management, many of which were true.